 Clinical studies have examined the effect of Enbrel in treating psoriasis.
-The results show that after three months of treatment with Enbrel, almost half of patients had a reduction in their symptoms of at least 75%, and three-quarters of patients had 50% reduction4.
+The results show that after three months of treatment with Enbrel, almost half of adults had a reduction in their symptoms of at least 75%, and three-quarters of patients had 50% reduction4.
 Many of the patients had symptom improvement that was maintained after 6 months of treatment.
 Some patients (around 18%) begin to see improvement after 2 weeks of treatment with Enbrel.

 How is Enbrel (etanercept) administered?

 Patients take Enbrel by injecting it using a pre-filled syringe or auto-injector pen, usually into the thigh, upper arm, or abdomen.
 Also comes as Enbrel Mini single-dose prefilled cartridge for use with the AutoTouch reusable autoinjector.5 Most patients are able to inject themselves with the medicine after being trained by a healthcare provider about how to do it safely.
 Injecting into a different area for each dose can help to reduce side effects on the skin, such as soreness2.

-Generally, the starting dose of Enbrel is one injection twice per week for the first 12 weeks.
+Generally, the starting dose of Enbrel in adults is one injection twice per week for the first 12 weeks.
 After that, the usual dose is one injection per week.
 The medicine needs to be kept in the refrigerator when not in use; it can be kept at room temperature, but only for a maximum of 14 days3.
 Pediatric patients will receive weight-based dosing.

 Who can take Enbrel (etanercept)?